oyskauli/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/README.md

 # Generator for 3D Reuleaux/Constant-Width Shapes
-Generate a point cloud of points on the surface a random reuleaux/constant width shape
+Generate a point cloud of points on the surface a random reuleaux/constant width shape.
+Animation from sphere to more complex shape, all with same width:

+![alt text][Anim3]

+[Anim3]: https://github.com/oyboy/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/blob/master/imgs/Anim3.gif "Sphere to complex"

 ___
 ## Warning
 No compiled version yet.
 To run you first need to download the [eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page) to the 3rdparty folder.
 The final path should be: "/3rdparty/eigen-eigen-xxxxx/Eigen".